bsorrentino/bsorrentino/_draft/OfficeScript-Transform-Excel365-in-a-microservice.md

 ### Assumptions

 Before start design & implementation I've made the following assumption:
-> Reuse the already in place process to reuse both the mail and the excel sheet "as-is" because this will minimise inpact in its adoption.
+> Reuse the already in place process to reuse both the mail and the excel sheet "as-is" because this will minimise impact in its adoption.

 ### Power Platform Architecture of Solution